Azure/azure-powershell/src/DedicatedHsm/docs/Get-AzDedicatedHsm.md

 hsm-n7wfxi Succeeded          SafeNet Luna Network HSM A790 eastus
 ```

-This command get a Dedicated HSM by object.
+This command gets a Dedicated HSM by object.

 ## PARAMETERS